 4. System shutdown: Set up to perform backup automatically when the system shuts down.
 When you click “shut down”, AOMEI Backupper will prevent the system from shutting down in order to perform the backup first.
 Backup status information is displayed and once complete, the system will proceed to shut down as normal.
 Please note that if a system update is running after clicking "shut down", the backup will run after the system update has been completed.

 USB Plug in

-When the program detects that source or target USB device of the backup task is plugged in, it will automatically back up the data from a USB device or back up to the USB device.
+When the program detects that the source or target USB device associated with the backup task is plugged in, it will automatically back up the data from a USB device or back up to the USB device.